220321-NET/P1-doanleo/README.md

 ---
 todo
 ---

-work on making a cart model

-ask her about how httpservice works, "GetStreamAsync("Issues")" where does issues go to?

-move front end out of back end folder convert references to the UI to references in HTTP service, also make http service remove ui from the back end sln convert bl stuff to async async stuff that needs to interact between both layers
+make the rest of the dl async
+figure out how to pass multiple parameters into a get post put figure out how to split up controller set up controllers to properly use everything set up http service convert BL references in the UI to HTTP service

+move UI out of backend

+ "GetStreamAsync("Issues")" issues is the url

 >